Skip to Main Content

 White Paper

-All surfaces are exposed to radiation, whether aircraft fuselages, satellite skins, or solar panels, are subjected to ionization effects through the accumulation of charged plasmas.
-Such plasmas present critical hazards to these platforms as their sudden nonlinear discharges can damage or destroy surfaces and underlying electronic components.
-Through the Particle-in-Cell solver, Ansys Charge Plus can capture the particles in such plasmas, permitting the modeling and simulation necessary to help designers take preventative measures against phenomena such as lightning strikes and electrostatic discharge events
+All surfaces exposed to radiation – whether aircraft fuselages, satellite skins or solar panels – are subject to ionization effects thru the accumulation of charged particles on that surface.
+The resultant charged plasmas present critical hazards to these platforms as the sudden, nonlinear discharges of the plasmas can damage or destroy these surfaces or any underlying electronics.
+Through use of the Particle-in-Cell (PiC) solver, Ansys Charge Plus can capture each individual particle in such plasmas to permit the modeling and simulation needed to help system designers take preventative measures against phenomena such as lightning strikes and electrostatic discharge events.

 Download your copy of this white paper to learn: